grandHackers/project_gh_env/README.md

 3. Configure settings for each docker container if necessary (already populated with default values).
     * For application: config/app-config.js
     * For mongoDB service, config/db-config.js)
-    NOTE:  If the app will be accessed from a different host, then set the 'hostIP' to the correct interface ip instead of localhost.
     To start the whole application, run `npm start`.
 4. Or to just run either the application code or the MongoDB server:
     `npm start:<app | db>`